asifmahmuddev/ctms/README.md

 **Asking before something cannot be undone.** One dialogue serves the whole site and no page reaches for the browser's own confirm box; a destructive control carries what is asked, what it costs and what accepting is called, and the dialogue takes its wording from whichever control raised it.
 The submission is held until someone accepts, and a keyboard alone can work it — Tab cycles inside it, Escape closes it, and focus returns to the control that opened it.

+**Routing.** An address box offers places to pick from, and when both ends are known the journey is worked out as the order is placed and stored with it, so the order page draws its map without asking the service again.
+Road and rail route over the road network; air and sea, and any land journey the service declines, follow the great circle.
+Both calls are made from the server, so the key never reaches a browser, and an address typed by hand still places an order — simply without a map.

 **Passwords.** Django's validators apply, and a replacement identical to the current password is refused.
 Changing one by either route signs out every other device and emails the owner.

 **Email.** Only the account and order notices are sent, from a background thread so a slow mail server cannot stall a response.
 With `EMAIL_HOST_USER` unset they print to the terminal.